yashwantshila/rajtst/docs/IP_CAPTURE_SYSTEM.md

 - **Purpose**: Calls backend endpoint to capture IP
 - **Error Handling**: Includes token refresh logic
 - **Response Type**: `IPCaptureResponse`
+- **Client Fallback**: Uses multiple public services with a 3s timeout and validates the IP if the backend fails

 #### 2. Index Page Integration (`src/pages/Index.tsx`)
 - **IP Display**: Shows captured IP at the top of the page